 Women complain of the difficulty of combining motherhood with a career, and as a result, many give up work.
 In Switzerland, women still tend to look after the house and children while the man is normally the main breadwinner, resulting in a distorted work-life balance in Switzerland.

-According to researchers conducting a study into family models for the National Science Foundation, in 2000 the father was the only breadwinner in one third of families, and in half of all families the father had a full time job while the mother had a part time one.
-In only just over one per cent did the partners divide breadwinning, housework and childcare equally between them.
+According to researchers conducting a study into family models for the National Science Foundation, in 2000 the father was the only breadwinner in one-third of families, and in half of all families the father had a full-time job while the mother had a part-time one.
+In only just over 1% did the partners divide breadwinning, housework, and childcare equally between them.

 Women in the workforce in Switzerland

 The number of women continuing to work after starting a family increased dramatically during the 1990s, but most of them do so part-time.
 Among women with children under 15 in 2001, 74 percent were professionally active, although most switched to part-time hours.
 This compared with only 61 percent in 1991.